commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 	JMP enter_basic ; returns to the "READY." prompt

-##### Function Name: screen_set_mode
+##### Function Name: screen_mode

-Purpose: Set the screen mode
+Purpose: Get/Set the screen mode
 Call address: $FF5F
-Communication registers: .A
+Communication registers: .A, .C
 Preparatory routines: None
 Error returns: .C = 1 in case of error
 Stack requirements: [?]
 Registers affected: .A, .X, .Y

-**Description:** A call to this routine sets the current screen mode to the value in .A.
+**Description:** If .C is set, a call to this routine gets the current screen mode in .A.
+If .C is clear, it sets the current screen mode to the value in .A.
 For a list of possible values, see the basic statement `SCREEN`.
+If the mode is unsupported, .C will be set, otherwise cleared.

 **EXAMPLE:**

 	LDA #$80
+	clc
-	JSR screen_set_mode ; SET 320x200@256C MODE
+	JSR screen_mode ; SET 320x200@256C MODE
 	BCS FAILURE

 ##### Function Name: screen_set_charset